Step 1 - Complete the ethics checklist

 In both cases the application MUST be reviewed and signed off by the HoD prior to the application being submitting to the Ethics and Research Governance Coordinator or the application will not be considered.

-Step 4 - Joint Research Compliance Office (RGIT) approval
+Step 4 - Research Governance and Integrity Team (RGIT) approval

 The fast-track process